VIRTUAL NET-METERING

 What is the licensing/approval and operation process for the PV system?

 We undertake the entire licensing/approval process for PV systems installed on the roofs of legally existing premises and on ground areas up to 20 m² where a legally existing building is present.
-The process begins with submitting an application to the respective District Administration Office or Municipality to obtain an exemption from a building permit.
-Once this exemption document is secured, we proceed with the application to the Electricity Authority of Cyprus (EAC), acting as the Distribution System Operator (DSO).
-It is understood that for PV systems over 50 kWp, a General License from the Cyprus Energy Regulatory Authority (CERA) must first obtained in order to submit the application to the EAC.
+Initially, an application is submitted to EOA (District Self-Government Organization) of each district to secure the exemption from a building permit (if required), and once this document is obtained, we proceed with the application to the EAC.
 Upon receiving approval from the DSO, the connection terms are issued.
 Once these are paid by the client, the net metering contract form is signed, and the project can move forward to implementation.

 Can electricity consumption from storage heaters be offset?